 You can start from either side, but if you go from Upper to Lower you’ll be finishing your hike with a steep climb up.

-However, if you stop at Kozjak, the park’s largest lake(4km in length) you can take a free boat to the other side that saves about 2 hours of hiking.
+If you stop at Kozjak, the park’s largest lake(4 km in length) you can take a free boat to the other side.

 The boat ride actually made the trip even more fun for me.

 If you’re only visiting the Dalmatian Coast I’d still recommend Plitvice.